 Give someone a large number, say to remember this number and let this person carry out a complex assignment at the same time.
-It is one of the many behavioural economic experiments that Stephan Jagau has studied in recent years as a PhD student at the Amsterdam School of Economics (ASE).
+It is one of the many behavioural economic experiments that Stephan Jagau has studied as a PhD student at the Amsterdam School of Economics (ASE).
 In this case, having to remember the number means that the subject does not pay full attention to the actual assignment.
 It is a means of distinguishing an 'intuitive' decision from a well-considered one.

 Jagau (28), from Germany, obtained a bachelor's degree in 'management, philosophy and economics' in Frankfurt.
 In the meantime he became interested in a more mathematical approach, and continued his studies with a two-year research master at the Tinbergen Institute in Amsterdam, which he completed cum laude.
 His subsequent doctoral degree was completed in three years.